Tag Archives: Central

 At 11am, August 11, 2012, the doors finally opened (signature Fierce cologne filling the air).
 People queued overnight, lines of not just hundreds but thousands swarmed all the way around Pedder, an MTR exit was closed and police barricades were in effect.
 Don’t believe me?
 See the video above!

-Heirloom Eatery restaurant review – Smores, Smores, Smores! (how do you like it…)
+Heirloom Eatery restaurant review – smores, smores, smores (how do you like it…)

 Hong Kong is all about the hype.
 Be it Hello Kitty toys, Lady Gaga tickets or the latest ‘it-restaurant’, there’s always buzz around something.